 - Forward Public IP to Origin.
 This setting forwards the user’s public IP address to authoritative DNS servers and web servers.
 This setting identifies the geolocation of clients.

 - Authentication Mode.
 You can require that users authenticate to access a website, web application, and more.
-For example, you can configure authentication to access blocked websites in an acceptable use policy or custom list.
-You can require that users authenticate to bypass DLP scanning for document or text uploads.
-If your organization is participating in the beta for application visibility and control (AVC), you can also require authentication to access a web application.
+For example, with AVC, you can configure authentication to access blocked websites in an acceptable use policy or custom list.
+You can also require that users authenticate to bypass DLP scanning for document or text uploads.
 If you require authentication or make authentication optional, you must select an identity provider.
 For more information, see Authentication policy.

-- User and group-based policy for AUP.
-While you can require that all users and groups in your Active Directory or directory service authenticate to access a website in an AUP, you can also provide access to only specific users and groups.
+- User and group-based policy.
+While you can require that all users and groups in your Active Directory or directory service authenticate to access a website or web application, you can also provide access to only specific users and groups.
 For more information, see Acceptable use policy and User authentication and group policies.

 An enterprise can create a maximum of 100 policies.
 If your organization requires more policies, contact your Akamai representative.